Built by us, used by us

 Your team's story starts here

-If a small team can manage three products and seven daily pipelines with Thicket, imagine what your team can do.
+If a small team can manage two products and seven daily pipelines with Thicket, imagine what your team can do.